-We are a leading provider of advanced wireless and satellite communications equipment and services to the government and commercial markets.
+We are a leading provider of advanced wireless and satellite communications and networking equipment and services to the government and commercial markets.
 We are organized principally in two segments: government and commercial.

-Our government business encompasses specialized products principally serving defense customers and includes:
+Our government business encompasses specialized products principally serving defense customers in the following markets:

-Tactical Data Links.
-Our Tactical Data Links product line primarily consists of our multifunction information distribution system (MIDS) product.
+Data Links.
+Our Data Links product area primarily consists of our multifunction information distribution system (MIDS) product and analog and digital links for unmanned vehicles.
 The MIDS terminal operates as part of the Link-16 line-of-sight tactical radio system, which enables real time data networking among ground and airborne military users providing an electronic picture of the entire battlefield to each user in the network.
-We are also currently in the development phase of a MIDS terminal for the U.S. Department of Defense's (DoD) JTRS airborne radio program, referred to as MIDS-JTRS.
+We are also currently in the development phase of a MIDS terminal for the U.S. Department of Defense's (DoD) Joint Tactical Radio System (JTRS) airborne radio program, referred to as MIDS-JTRS.
 We are one of only two current U.S. government certified providers of MIDS production units.

 Tactical Networking and Information Assurance.
-Tactical Networking and Information Assurance products include our information security and ViaSat Data Controller (VDC) products.
+Our products addressing the government tactical networking and information assurance market includes our information security and data controller products.
 Our information security products enable military and government communicators to secure information up to "Top Secret" levels.
-Our VDC products provide reliable military tactical communication channels using innovative error correction technology.
+Our data controller products provide reliable military tactical communication channels using innovative error correction technology.
 Technology from some of these products are integrated into some of our existing tactical radio products (such as MIDS and UHF DAMA satellite products) as well as sold on a stand-alone basis.

 Government Satellite Communication Systems.
-We have a 15 year history of leadership in the UHF satellite communication terminal market.
+We have a 16 year history of leadership in the UHF satellite communication terminal market.
 This includes the design and development of modems, terminals and test and training equipment operating over the military UHF satellite band.
 These products are used in "manpack" satellite communication terminals as well as airborne, ship, shore and mobile applications.
+In addition, we also specialize in leveraging our commercial satellite technology into military applications.
 We generally focus on opportunities for high-speed satellite communications products which operate in higher frequencies.
+We believe our long standing strength in developing complex secure wireless and satellite networking communications technologies for both government and commercial usoffers or sportunities for growth into new markets as the U.S. military looks to upgrade its secure wireless and satellite technology with a mix of customized development and commercial technologies.

 The commercial segment comprises two business product groups: satellite networks and antenna systems.
-Our commercial business comprises an end-toend capability to provide customers with satellite communication equipment solutions and includes:
+Our commercial business focuses on providing an end-to-end capability to provide customers with satellite communication equipment solutions and includes: